SuchitaSriramka/Sorting-Algorithms/README.md

 # Bubble-Sort
-A comparison of 2 bubble sort algorithms
+A comparison of 2 bubble sort algorithms in Java